hagenburger/git-routines/README.md

 `git start`—a Git workflow helper that:

 * Shows all your PivotalTracker stories
-* Creates feature/bug/chore branches for a chosen story **Bonus:** you can also create a new story in the command line
+* Creates feature/bug/chore branches (e.g. feature/4711-create-profile) for a chosen story
+  **Bonus:** you can also create a new story in the command line
+* Asks to estimate the story if needed
 * Sets the story started
-* _Optional:_ Outputs a summary of the story to the command line
+* _Optional:_ Outputs a summary of the story to the command line (incl. description, tasks, and link to story)

 `git finish`—to call after you finished the story: